NeelHaval/nand2tetris/Fundamentals/Project5Folder/Chips.md

 - ALU (Arithmetic Logic Unit)
 - Mux16

-The below is an image of the implementation of the CPU given as an image `.png` file:
+Below is an image of the CPU implementation given as an image `.png` file:

 ![CPU Implementation](CPU.png)